npfernandes/ensemblify/docs/source/installation.rst

    the `-march=native` flag may be replaced with `-m64` or `-m32`, and it may be necessary to include the `-static` flag depending on which system you are on.

-4. Add an environment variable with the path to your BIFT executable to your ``conda`` environment:
+4. Add an environment variable with the path to your BIFT executable to your ``ensemblify_env`` conda environment:

    .. code-block:: bash